pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 1. `method:String` - The method used.
 1. `params:Vector{Any}` - Parameters obtained from the fitting process.
-1. `fit:Any` - The fit result.
+1. `fit:Any` - The fitted function in the exponential window.
 1. `times:Any` - The times at which measurements were taken.
-1. `confidence_band:Any` - The confidence band for the fit.
+1. `confidence_band:Any` - The confidence band of the fit.

 - `Kinbiont_res_one_well`